 Perfectbound, 52 pages, 5.5 x 8.5 inches, ISBN 978-1-878798-35-0

-Standing StillPress Here’s eleventh biennial Haiku North America conference anthology is Standing Still, edited by Michael Dylan Welch and Ruth Yarrow, with illustrations by Dejah Léger.
+Standing StillPress Here’s eleventh biennial Haiku North America conference anthology, from 2011, is Standing Still, edited by Michael Dylan Welch and Ruth Yarrow, with illustrations by Dejah Léger.
 The book features haiku and senryu by 74 poets (one poem each).
 “The Haiku North America conference demonstrates that haiku poets do not stand still in their development and appreciation for this rewarding genre of poetry”—from the introduction.
 To order in the United States, please send $8.00 plus $2.00 postage.
 Make payments payable to “Michael D. Welch” and send to him at 22230 NE 28th Place, Sammamish, WA 98074-6408 USA.
 For orders outside the United States, please inquire for details by emailing WelchM@aol.com.
 Read the introduction.

 Fifty-Seven Damn Good Haiku by a Bunch of Our Friends